pravinyo/website/_posts/2026-09-08-ai-dev-lifecycle.md

 ## Prerequisites

 - [Prompting and Code Review](/posts/prompting-code-review/) — this post assumes you have the Quick Template and REASONS Canvas from that post in hand
-- All previous modules (TDD, Design Patterns, Architecture, Vibe Engineering Intro)
+- All previous modules (TDD, Architecture, Vibe Engineering Intro) — plus standard design-pattern vocabulary (SOLID, named GoF patterns), assumed rather than taught in this series; see [Refactoring Guru's catalogue](https://refactoring.guru/design-patterns) if a refresher is needed
 - Experience with a full feature development cycle (plan → deploy)

 ---